 A Short Analysis of Wilfred Owen’s ‘Anthem for Doomed Youth’

 ‘Anthem for Doomed Youth’ is probably, after ‘Dulce et Decorum Est’, Wilfred Owen’s best-known poem.
 But like many well-known poems, it’s possible that we know it so well that we hardly really know it at all.
-In the following post, we offer a short commentary on Owen’s canonical war poem, and take a closer look at the language he employs.
+In the following post, we offer a short analysis of Owen’s canonical war poem, and take a closer look at the language he employs.

 Anthem for Doomed Youth

 What passing-bells for these who die as cattle?

 — Only the monstrous anger of the guns.

 Can patter out their hasty orisons.

 No mockeries now for them; no prayers nor bells;

 Nor any voice of mourning save the choirs,—

 The shrill, demented choirs of wailing shells;